-The Department of Spiritual Life supports the entire student body by providing opportunities for spiritual leadership and discipleship, holding weekly worship services, offering global and local outreach ministry opportunities and facilitating weekly small group Bible studies.
+The Office of Spiritual Life supports the entire student body by providing opportunities for spiritual leadership and discipleship, holding weekly worship services, offering global and local outreach ministry opportunities and facilitating weekly small group Bible studies.
 The Spiritual Life staff helps the Grand Canyon University (GCU) community grow in a personal relationship with God through an active faith in Jesus Christ.

 Contact Spiritual Life